pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 In the IPv6 case, the source address of the announcements is a link-local IPv6 address that will probably be different than the IP subnet that the service is being provided on.
 However, it is certainly possible that link-local addressing is used with IPv4 as well.
 This is not as common but exists in a zero-conf environment where no IPv4 addresses are assigned via DHCP or statically and the hosts revert to link-local IPv4 addresses (169.254/16), see {{!RFC3927}}.

-If the service SRV target resolves to only a link-local address, then the service is not eligble to be advertised outside of the link and shouldn't be sent to the authoritative unicast DNS server by the Update proxy.
+If the service SRV target resolves to only a link-local address, then the service is not eligible to be advertised outside of the link and shouldn't be sent to the authoritative unicast DNS server by the Update proxy.

 In general, the Update proxy needs to ensure that the service is reachable outside of the link it is announced on before sending an Update to the authoritative server for the subdomain.

 ## IPv6 and IPv4 on same link

 Announced services may be available on IPv4, IPv6, or both on the same link.
-If both IPv4 'A' records {{!RFC1035}} and IPv6 'AAAA' records {{!RFC3596}} are published for an SRV target {{!RFC2782}} name, the administrator should provide the service over both protocols.
+If both IPv4 `A` records {{!RFC1035}} and IPv6 `AAAA` records {{!RFC3596}} are published for an SRV target {{!RFC2782}} name, the administrator should provide the service over both protocols.

 In some cases, this won't be possible.
 This will not incur any extra delays if clients attempt connections over both IPv4 and IPv6 protocols simultaneously but if one protocol is preferred over another, delays may occur.

+    Future: Discuss NSEC records for non-existence of AAAA records

 ## multiple logical IP subnets